ruslanmv/Finetune-DeepSeek-R1-for-Reasoning/README.md

   * `from unsloth import FastLanguageModel, PatchFastRL`:  Imports the necessary classes from the Unsloth library.
   * `PatchFastRL("GRPO", FastLanguageModel)`:  This is the crucial patching step.
 It tells Unsloth that we intend to use the GRPO algorithm and applies the necessary modifications to the `FastLanguageModel` class to support it.

-## Step 3: Load DeepSeek-R1 Model
+## Step 3: Load Granite Model

-Now, we load the DeepSeek-R1 model we want to fine-tune.
-We'll use `meta-Llama-3.1-8B-Instruct` as the base model, as DeepSeek-R1 distilled models are often based on Llama architectures, making them compatible with Unsloth's Llama configurations.
+Now, we load the granite model we want to fine-tune.
+We'll use `ibm-granite/granite-3.1-2b-instruct` as the base model.
 We'll also set some important parameters for efficient fine-tuning.

 ```python
 from unsloth import is_bfloat16_supported